Learning Resources

 This lesson may be adapted for more rigorous high school history courses with higher-level analysis questions, or for English Learners with appropriate scaffolding.
 The U.S. Census Bureau website has more information on foreign-born status as it relates to the data.
 Students may find it easier to open the map in a new browser tab or use the back arrow button to toggle between the lesson and the map.
 Students should view images live on the map, using the learning resources as a guide to follow along with the map on American Panorama.

-This Learning Resource uses collaboration strategies like Turn and Talk, as well as critical thinking and literacy strategies like compare/contrast, analyzing maps, and the 3-2-1 strategy from Facing History.
+This Learning Resource uses collaboration strategies like Turn and Talk to allow students to work with an “elbow partner” for brief collaborations, as well as critical thinking and literacy strategies like compare/contrast, analyzing maps, and the 3-2-1 strategy from Facing History.
 Connections are made by viewing the map in Bunk.

 These Learning Resources follow a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences.
 We provide each of our Learning Resources in multiple formats, including web-based and as an editable Google Doc for educators to teach and adapt selected learning experiences as they best suit the needs of your students and local curriculum.
 You may also wish to embed or remix them into a playlist for students working remotely or independently.